Go to contents

 12

-Now dress the meringues by making small spikes all of the same size.
-Make many small meringues until you run out of mixture.
+Now decorate the meringues by making small peaks, all of the same size.
+Make many small meringues until the mixture is used up.

-You don't need to space them too far apart as they don't expand much during baking.
+There is no need to space them too far apart as they don't grow much during cooking.

 13